Tay Yong Kwang: The re-trial of Kho Jabing

-At the re-trial, as he was not the original trial judge for Kho's murder trial, Justice Tay referenced Justice Kan's written verdict from 2010, as well as that of the Court of Appeal from 2011 in order to reach his decision in this case.
-On 14 August 2013, Tay decided that the death sentence was not appropriate for Kho as he had taken into consideration Kho's young age (24 years old) at the time of the offence and his choice and use of weapon during the robbery, which was "opportunistic and improvisational", and there is an unclear sequence of events on that night, as noted by the Court of Appeal's verdict.
-As such, Tay overturned Kho Jabing's death sentence and sentenced him to life in prison and 24 strokes of the cane, making Kho the second convicted murderer on death row to escape the gallows.
+At the re-trial, as he was not the original trial judge for Kho's murder trial, Tay referenced Justice Kan's written verdict, as well as that of the Court of Appeal in order to reach his decision in this case.
+On 14 August 2013, after taken into consideration Kho's young age at the time of the offence, his choice and use of "opportunistic and improvisational" weapon during the robbery, and an unclear sequence of events on that night as noted by the Court of Appeal, Tay overturned Kho's death sentence and sentenced him to life in prison and 24 strokes of the cane instead, making Kho escaping the gallows as well.

-However, the prosecution, who earlier sought the death penalty at the re-trial, appealed against Tay's decision to impose a life term with caning for Kho on the basis of the brutal nature of the crime, and the appeal was heard before five judges in the Court of Appeal.
-The prosecution's appeal was narrowly accepted by a 3-2 vote on 14 January 2015 and this led to Kho Jabing being once again sentenced to death, reason being the majority of the five judges (three of them) felt that the crime was vicious and was committed with a blatant disregard for human life, which made it more appropriate to impose a death sentence rather than a life sentence on Kho.
-On 20 May 2016, more than 8 years after Cao Ruyin's murder, 32-year-old Kho Jabing was hanged in the gallows after a final reunion and farewell with his family from Sarawak.
+However, the prosecution, who earlier sought the death penalty at the re-trial, appealed against Tay's decision on the basis of the brutal nature of the crime to the Court of Appeal, and on January 2015, Kho was once again re-sentenced to death, with three of the five judges felt that the crime was vicious and was committed with a blatant disregard for human life, which made it more appropriate to impose a death sentence rather than life.
+On 20 May 2016, more than 8 years after Cao Ruyin's murder, 32-year-old Kho Jabing was hanged in the gallows after a final reunion and farewell with his family.